-- Automatic passphrase exchange: Automatic passphrase is a default feature of BBM Enterprise that allows users to exchange the required passphrase for key exchange using an in-band mechanism instead of an out-of-band mechanism.
+- Automatic passphrase exchange: Auto passphrase is a default feature of BBM Enterprise that allows users to exchange the required passphrase using an in-band mechanism instead of an out-of-band mechanism.
 The passphrase that users exchange is generated automatically.
 The passphrase is shared in-band, using a BBM Enterprise message and requires no user interaction to set it up.
 The sender's BBM Enterprise app automatically generates a passphrase and sends it to the recipient to use as the passphrase.
-With automatic passphrase, BBM Enterprise seamlessly initiates key exchanges when first communicating with other users.
-The messages carrying the passphrase are transient.
-This method provides a convenient and fast chat setup process while giving users the option to verify keys later using a manual passphrase key exchange or manual key verification. - Manual passphrase exchange: With a manual passphrase exchange, the user who initiates the process sends the passphrase using an out-of-band mechanism, such as in person, using SMS, or by email.
+With auto passphrase, BBM Enterprise seamlessly initiates key exchanges when first communicating with other users. - Manual passphrase exchange: With a manual passphrase exchange, the user who initiates the process sends a shared secret using an out-of-band mechanism, such as in person or using SMS or email.
 The shared secret can be a user-defined passphrase or it can be an auto-generated passphrase suggested by BBM Enterprise.

 An attacker would have to compromise the shared secret exchange, which is made more difficult because the attacker doesn't know when or how the secret will be shared.
-Because the secret is shared out-of-band, in order to compromise the identity key exchange, an attacker intending to spoof the identity would need to intercept both the connection through the BlackBerry Infrastructure and the out-of-band channel outside of BlackBerry Infrastructure that the BBM Enterprise users use to exchange the shared secret.
-Without the correct passphrase, an attacker cannot complete the EC-SPEKE exchange and therefore cannot read or modify the BBM Enterprise traffic.
+Because the secret is shared out-of-band, in order to compromise the key exchange, an attacker would need to intercept both the connection through the and the out-of-band channel outside of the BlackBerry Infrastructure that the BBM Enterprise users use to exchange the shared secret.
+Therefore no one, including BlackBerry, can read or modify the BBM Enterprise traffic without the ability to intercept the out-of-band channel in real time.

 To enable this option for all users, turn on an IT policy in the BBM Enterprise user management console.
 Additionally, users with BBM Enterprise version 1.8 can, at any time, use the "Share Passphrase" option in a 1:1 chat to start a manual passphrase key exchange with the chat participant, irrespective of the IT policy settings.

-• Manual key verification: Starting in BBM Enterprise version 1.8, a manual key verification security measure is available to BBM Enterprise users at all times.
-When the user manually verifies the fingerprint or scans the QR code directly from the other user's client in-person or via other secure means, BBM Enterprise marks the user's copy of the keys as manually verified.
+Manual key verification: Starting in BBM Enterprise version 1.8, a manual key verification security measure is available to BBM Enterprise users at all times.
+When the user manually verifies the fingerprint or scans the

+QR code directly from the other user's client in-person or by another secure means, BBM Enterprise marks the user's copy of the keys as manually verified.
 Users can examine the manual key verification state of all other users, and users receive notifications when new keys are exchanged.
 When keys are exchanged using a manual passphrase exchange, BBM Enterprise will automatically mark the keys as manually verified.
-Under an automatic passphrase exchange policy, users can manually verify each other's keys by a QR code scan or visual comparison of their key fingerprint.
+Under an auto passphrase exchange policy, users can manually verify each other's keys by a QR code scan or visual comparison of their key fingerprint.